Why is it so important to keep on top of your dog&...

 What should I do if I suspect my dog has arthritis?

-If you spot one or more of these symptoms, a visit to your vet would be recommended so a full clinical examination can be carried out.
-Though arthritis cannot be cured, there are now many treatment and management options that can help to manage the pain slow the progression of the disease and improve overall quality of life for your dog.
+If you spot one or more of these signs of arthritis, a visit to your vet would be recommended so a full clinical examination can be carried out.
+Though arthritis cannot be cured, there are now many treatment and management options that can help to manage the pain and improve overall quality of life for your dog.

 Reference: